nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

     <br>
     <br>

-Two online turorials worth checking out are `The principles of painting with maths <https://www.youtube.com/watch?v=0ifChJ0nJfM>`_ and the series `ShaderToy Tutorials <https://www.youtube.com/watch?v=u5HAYVHsasc&list=PLGmrMu-IwbguU_nY2egTFmlg691DN7uE5&index=1>`_.
+Two online tutorials worth checking out are `The principles of painting with maths <https://www.youtube.com/watch?v=0ifChJ0nJfM>`_ and the series `ShaderToy Tutorials <https://www.youtube.com/watch?v=u5HAYVHsasc&list=PLGmrMu-IwbguU_nY2egTFmlg691DN7uE5&index=1>`_.

 You can render shadertoys in Jupylet with the :class:`~jupylet.shadertoy.Shadertoy`